fredszaq/Rezenerator/README.md

 ## How to use it ?
 As this is still a development version, you'll have to compile if, just clone the repository an run a `mvn clean install`.
 You'll need to have Inkscape and ImageMagick (convert) in you path in order to be able to run the tests.
 You can skip tests by adding `-DskipTests` to the command line.

+You have then two options :

-After running the command, the standalone jar is available in the `rezenerator-standalone/target/` directory, use `rezenerator-standalone-1.0-SNAPSHOT-jar-with-dependencies.jar` if you don't want to bother with dependencies.
+You can use the standalone jar available in the `rezenerator-standalone/target/` directory.
+As you don't want to bother with dependencies, use `rezenerator-standalone-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+For now, the jar uses system properies for its configuration, just check the source code to see the ones supported !

-The maven plugin in usable once installed, here is an example configuration to use in the pom of your project :
+Or you can use the maven plugin, here is a basic example configuration to use in the pom of your project :

 ```xml